proroad97/Street-fighter-AI-bot-with-image-capturing/README.md

 *Caution*
 - Game should be opened in prefixed position and size

-- Coordinates(x,y,w,h) for image screenshot is different for every user
+- Coordinates(x,y,w,h) for image screenshot are different for every user

 # Implementation and Theory: